 I will also tell you what and why certain things didnt work for me so that u will avoid falling into such pitfalls.

-Like Indian equity MFs, there are several Indian MFs that invest in international equities.
+Like Indian equity MFs, there are several Indian MF schemes that invest in international equities.

 Broadly speaking, there are three types of mutual funds schemes that invest in International equities.